UK TV IN COSTA BLANCA & COSTA CALIDA, SPAIN

 DIFFERENT HARDWARE AND IPTV SERVICES.
 HOSTED VS SUBSCRIPTION FREE OPTIONS.

-One of the benefits of streaming IPTV services is the option multiple service languages.
+of streaming IPTV services is the option multiple service languages.
 This is benefit over a satellite system, as often you need a satellite dish for each language, so not always practical or affordable to install multiple dishes for a single property.
 With streaming IPTV, you can have a mix of international languages.

 Other service options for hosted providers and hardware includes catch up services of UK & other channels, recording and inclusive video-on-demand content.

-Hardware subscription based - IPTV Set top boxes are available from a number of manufacturers.
+- IPTV Set top boxes are available from a number of manufacturers.
 Check with your TV provider to confirm that your set top box is compatible with their service.
 For subscription based content, manufacturers such as Octagon, Mag, Blademedia, Opus & Formuler are some well known brands.

 The functionality of subscription based boxes, is they are set up for the service provider and designed to be easy to operate for the typical home user.
 This is very different in use, to the KODI or Android based solutions, rather than multiple applications, which are often designed by independent developers, the subscription based hardware usually uses a singular and simple operating system - much like a UK Sky or Freesat box, with everything integrated - Full program guide, catch up and on demand services.